dbgarlisch/glyph-domainsToBc/docs/DomainsToBc_API.md

     # Set default NC naming pattern
     pw::DomainsToBc::setDefaultPattern "bc_%EntNameBase%-%GUID%"

-    # Do not use same BC on both sides of a connection
+    # Do NOT use same BC on both sides of a connection
     pw::DomainsToBc::setSplitCnxnBc 1

     # Do NOT apply BCs to free entities
     pw::DomainsToBc::setBcPhysicalType free ""

-    # Set the BC physical type used for free entities
+    # Set the BC physical type used for boundary entities
     pw::DomainsToBc::setBcPhysicalType boundary "Wall"

-    # Set the BC physical type used for free entities
+    # Set the BC physical type used for connection entities
     pw::DomainsToBc::setBcPhysicalType connection "Pressure Drop"

     # Set the BC naming pattern used for connection entities
+    #   Given MyDom-3 as a connection between MyBlk-1 and MyBlk-5, The two, split
+    #   BC names will be something like:
+    #     "bc_MyDom:MyBlk-14" and "bc_MyDom:MyBlk-15"
+    #
     pw::DomainsToBc::setBcPattern connection "bc_%EntNameBase%:%VolNameBase%-%GUID%"

     pw::DomainsToBc::createAndApply [pw::Grid getAll -type pw::Domain]